-Caregivers are paramount in the care and support of our Wounded, Ill or Injured Airmen or Guardians.

-They deal with significant life changes, taking care of themselves while caring for, supporting, and diving into unknown territory for resources and processes in which their new Wounded, Ill or Injured Airmen or Guardians are required to partake.
+Caregivers are paramount in the care and support of our wounded warriors.
+They deal with significant life changes, taking care of themselves while caring for, supporting, and diving into unknown territory for resources and processes in which their new wounded warriors are required to partake.
 The Caregiver Resource Directory is designed to help empower caregivers with information from more than 300 different resources and programs from government and nonprofit organizations just for them. (http://warriorcare.dodlive.mil/caregiver-resources/)